Hamster45105/DuckAddressSend/README.md

 [![GitHub Stars](https://img.shields.io/github/stars/Hamster45105/DuckAddressSend)](https://github.com/Hamster45105/DuckAddressSend/stargazers)

 ## About ❓
 This project is designed to make it easier to send emails from your Duck Addresses.
-It is written entirely in CSS, JavaScript and HTML.
+It is written entirely in a couple of pages of CSS, JavaScript and HTML.
 The website has a simple interface.
 To get help with using the interface, click the red help button at the bottom of the page on the site.

 ## Code 👨‍💻
 This site is hosted using GitHub pages.
 As soon as a new release is published, it is deployed to GitHub pages.